CarletonComputerScienceSociety/discretemath.ca/dynamic/readme.md

 ## Contributing

 Contributing to the generator is really simple.
-The only two files you need to really worry about are `router.py` and `generators.py`.
-If you want to make a new generator, add an endpoint (check `routers.py` for reference), and then have that endpoint call your generator in `generators.py`.
+The only files you need to really worry about are `router.py` and `generators`.
+If you want to make a new generator, add an endpoint (check `routers.py` for reference), and then have that endpoint call your generator in the `generators` folder.